L3MON4D3/LuaSnip/DOC.md

   `opts` may contain the following keys:
   - `type`: type of `snippets`, `"snippets"` or `"autosnippets"` (ATTENTION: plural form used here).
-This serves as default value for the `snippetType` key of each snippet added by this call see [SNIPPETS](#SNIPPETS).
+This serves as default value for the `snippetType` key of each snippet added by this call see [Snippets](#snippets).
   - `key`: Key that identifies snippets added via this call.
 	If `add_snippets` is called with a key that was already used, the snippets from that previous call will be removed.
-	This can be used to reload snippets: pass an unique key to each `add_snippets` and just re-do the `add_snippets`-call when the snippets have changed.
+	This can be used to reload snippets: pass an unique key to each `add_snippets` and just redo the `add_snippets`-call when the snippets have changed.
   - `override_priority`: set priority for all snippets.
-  - `default_priority`: set priority only for snippets without snippet-priority.
+  - `default_priority`: set priority only for snippets without snippet priority.

 - `clean_invalidated(opts: table or nil) -> bool`: clean invalidated snippets from internal snippet storage.
-  Invalidated snippets are still stored, it might be useful to actually remove them, as they still have to be iterated during expansion.
+  Invalidated snippets are still stored; it might be useful to actually remove them as they still have to be iterated during expansion.

   `opts` may contain: